 Shelter Plus Care Program - The Shelter Plus Care Program (S+C) is a HUD funded rental housing assistance program for persons that are homeless.
 The S+C program, as part of a local Continuum of Care strategy, provides rental assistance in connection with supportive services.
 The program provides a variety of permanent housing choices, accompanied by a range of supportive services funded through other sources.
 S+C assists hard to serve homeless individuals with disabilities and their families.
 These individuals primarily include those with serious mental illness, chronic problems with alcohol and/or drugs, and HIV/AIDS or related diseases.
 To ensure that the neediest of the homeless population are being served, grantees must provide needed supportive services - matching rental assistance with an equal amount of supportive services from other sources.
-Other federal, state, or local sources, as well as private sources may fund the services.
 In addition to recordkeeping and evaluation that grantees may conduct for their own purposes, they must adhere to HUD-required recordkeeping plus a formalized annual project review (the Annual Progress Report).